David Vadiveloo: Film career

 Vadiveloo's documentary Trespass (2002), about the Mirrar leader Yvonne Margarula and her battle to stop the Jabiluka mine site, won multiple awards and his documentary Beyond Sorry (2004) about Australia's Stolen Generations premiered on Australia's ABC Television and was a festival favourite at the 2004 Sydney Film Festival.

 Vadiveloo directed and co-produced Us Mob (2005), the first Aboriginal children's television series in Australia and the first interactive Indigenous television series in the world.

 Two films written and directed by Vadiveloo were nominated at the 2009 Australian Film Institute Awards: the half-hour crime drama Burn (created with at-risk inner city youth) was nominated for Best Short Fiction Film and Voices from the Cape (which documented a program run by his company Community Prophets in the Aboriginal community of Aurukun in Cape York, Australia) was nominated for best documentary series.
 Vadiveloo received Best Director nominations for both films at the Australian Directors Guild Awards in 2010.

-Vadiveloo founded the social justice, media and education agency Community Prophets in 2005.
-The company facilitates culturally responsive practice reform and produces and teaches film and television in partnership with marginalised communities.
+Vadiveloo founded the media and education agency Community Prophets in 2005.
+The company facilitated culturally responsive practice reform and produced and taught film and television in partnership with marginalised communities.